hoche/libjpiedm/README.md

 Tested and running on Linux (x86 and ARM), OSX (x86), Windows (x86), as well as a Big-Endian NetBSD system just to make sure I got the byte ordering right.

+## Known Issues

+* The data record checksum isn't being calculated correctly, and is in fact being read as part of the subsequent record.
+A fix will be coming shortly.

+* It doesn't detect old-style (short) records at all.
+A fix will be coming...uh. soonish.